Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Method

 \subsection{Initialization}

-The coordinates of the sparse SfM points are used as the initialization for the triangle reference points, and the point colors as the initialization for the zero-component of the Spherical Harmonics for all three vertices.
+The coordinates of each sparse SfM point are used as the initialization for the incenter, and the point colors as the initialization for the zero-component of the Spherical Harmonics for all three vertices, which are then optimized separately.
 Similar to previous works, the scale for our primitives is computed based on the average distance to the three nearest neighboring points.
-Each triangle starts as an equilateral triangle, using the scale to parameterize the distance of each vertex from the triangle reference point $\mu$ (see Fig.~\ref{fig:param}).
-Note that in this representation, the aforementioned triangle reference point $\mu$ is not the barycenter of the triangle; that is, $\mu$ is not guaranteed to be the mean of all three vertices, but instead represents the anchoring position of the triangle.
+Each triangle starts as equilateral, using the scale to parameterize the distance of each vertex from the incenter of the triangle $\mu$ along the bisectors of the angles (see Fig.~\ref{fig:param}).
 The diffuse scalar $\sigma$ is also set as a function of the average distance to the three nearest neighboring points.
 The parameterization of the initial rotation matrix for each triangle is defined such that the $\overrightarrow{V^2V^0}$ edge and the triangle normal $\widehat{n}$ are used as the $x-$ and $z-$ axis, respectively.
-We then initialize each triangle by applying a random rotation.
+We then initialize each triangle by applying a random rotation to this matrix.